Skip to content

 Audit

-Select the Audit tile from the grid to open the audit scheduler.
+Select Audit from the create menu to open the audit scheduler.

 The scheduler opens on the Audit details page, ready for you to complete.